deltarobotone/one_smart_control_desktop/README.md

 [**>>>Development branch (Qt-Creator)<<<**]()

-For Pre-Build files check out the build branch for Windows 10 to get the raw build files.
+If you want to use the raw build files you can get these files at the build branch of this repository

 [**>>>Pre-Build files fo Windows 10<<<**]()